oceanprotocol/docs/rewards/veOcean-Data-Farming-Tutorial.md

 ### Withdrawl

-After the Lock End Date, then you can withdraw your principal OCEAN tokens on the [veOCEAN page](https://df.oceandao.org/veocean).
+After the Lock End Date, then you can withdraw your principal OCEAN tokens on the [veOCEAN page](https://df.oceandao.org/veocean) on the left side panel.

 ## Learn More
 If you would like to find out more details about veOCEAN, Data Farming, and rewards calculations, then please visit the About tab to read a great [blog post](https://blog.oceanprotocol.com/ocean-data-farming-series-c7922f1d0e45) on this topic.